networknt/yaml-rule-plugin/token-transformer/README.md

       # Add/Update the Authorization header with the new or cached token.
       headers:
-        Authorization: "Bearer !ref(pathPrefixAuth.accessToken)"
+        Authorization: "Bearer !ref(sharedVariables.accessToken)"
 ```

 ## TODO
 This section outlines the outstanding tasks left in this plugin.
 - Support reading response headers from the token service.
-- Allow for custom fields to be defined as variables instead of pathPrefixAuth.
+- Allow for custom fields to be defined as variables instead of sharedVariables.
-- Change how we save constructed JWTs to be more intuitive rather than re-using pathPrefixAuth fields as temp storage.
 - Move SSL context creation and JWT construction to HttpTokenRequestBuilder.class
 - Change generic Runtime exceptions to be more specific.
 - Allow more customization on time units used for ttl, grace period, expiration from token responses, etc.
+- Test to see if BeanInfo is causing any noticeable performance hiccups.